 David Goss is returning as the Vice President of Technology.
 He first became involved in the same capacity in 2010 when he moved to Austin.
 He graduated from Texas A&M in 1998 with a degree in Information Systems and spent 10 years in Dallas before moving to Austin.
 He is a Systems Engineer for Dell EMC and in his spare time enjoys playing Rugby with the Austin Blacks Rugby Football Club.

-Bryan earned his Bachelor’s degree in Business Administration in Finance from Texas A&M University in 2006.
-He is a proud Aggie and has dedicated years of service as a board member for Capital City A&M Club.
-Bryan currently serves as the Chief Financial Officer for TX Public School Proud.
+Bryan is a proud Aggie having dedicated years of service as a board member for the Capital City A&M Club as well as the Young Alumni Advisory Council.
 As Vice President of Professional at Capital City A&M Club, Bryan coordinates the Aggie 100 Luncheon, Maroon & White Wine Tasting, Holiday Cocktail Pairing, President’s Night, and other professional networking events throughout the year.
 And he looks forward to serving as the board president in 2020.
 Bryan graduated from Texas A&M with a degree in finance in 2006, and works with Merrill Lynch.

 Mauri Miculek Winters ’02 earned her Bachelor of Science degree in Kinesiology from Texas A&M University in 2002.
 She currently works as a Student Life Coordinator and Campus Representative for Austin Community College.
 Mauri has dedicated years of service to the Capital City A&M Club Board.
 She currently serves as the Vice President of Watch Parties.
 In this role, Mauri supervises and coordinates all sports watch parties for the Capital City A&M Club and also assists with event coordination and implementation.